What tax reporting is required for my StretchDollar benefits policy?

 There are certain forms you must submit to the IRS and your employees to remain compliant.

 Unfortunately, StretchDollar can’t complete or file these reporting forms on your behalf.
 (We wish we could!)
-But, they are not complex and your tax professional and/or payroll vendor should be familiar with this reporting and can help you complete it.
-We also provide detailed guidance below
+But, they are fairly simple and your tax professional and/or payroll vendor should be familiar with this reporting and can help you complete it.

 Why are tax forms required?